 The honours degree follows a three or four-year qualification or after the status of a Bachelor's degree is acquired.
+(NQF 7 level required)

 Faculty specific admission requirements with regard to the different programmes presented in this faculty are outlined in the programme information in this yearbook.